• Skip to main content

 Port Charlotte – My home village for almost 6 years

-If you’re new on this site and are not familiar with Islay I can tell you that the island can be found off the west coast of Scotland, around 30 miles north of Northern Ireland.
+If you’re new on this site and are not familiar with this beautiful island I can tell you that the island can be found off the west coast of Scotland, around 30 miles north of Northern Ireland.
 Islay is part of the Southern Hebrides.
 It has 9 whisky distilleries and that number is growing.
 Rum and gin are produced here too.
-Other important assets are the stunning beaches, the amazing wildlife such as the thousands of Barnacle Geese wintering at Loch Gruinart, the lovely villages and the friendly Islay folk who always have time for a blether, although they can be, and often are, very busy 😉
+Other important assets are the stunning beaches, the amazing wildlife such as the thousands of Barnacle Geese wintering at Loch Gruinart, the lovely villages and the friendly folk who always have time for a blether, although they can be, and often are, very busy ????

 It’s not always easy to travel to the island.
 The ferries sometimes have their issues, the Islay weather isn’t always playing along and planes sometimes have to return due to mist.
 But hey, that’s island life, and it’s great!

-If you’re keen to visit you can take the Calmac Ferry from Kennacraig on the Scottish Mainland in Argyll and Bute to either Port Askaig or Port Ellen, which sails around 5 times daily, or fly from Glasgow to Islay Airport with Loganair, twice daily.
-For more practical travel info… Right, visit Islay Info!
+If you’re keen to visit you can take the Calmac Ferry from Kennacraig on the Scottish Mainland in Argyll and Bute to either Port Askaig or Port Ellen.
+The Calmac Ferry sails around 5 times daily.
+You can also fly from Glasgow to Islay Airport with Loganair, twice daily.
+Local transport is provided by bus, see timetable, or by taxi.

 Featured Article